 - Bill the wound care supplies.

-Dispensing wound care supplies to your nursing home patients ensure they get the best quality care and add will add additional revenue to your practice.
+Dispensing wound care supplies to your nursing home patients ensures they get the best quality care and that will add additional revenue to your practice.
 Follow the steps outlined above and get started today.

 If you have any further questions, fill out the contact form below to reach me directly, or call (800) 448-9599 to speak with your AMERX Account Manager.